helmgast/lore/design.md

 	403		-> forbidden, return json error dict
 	404		-> not found, return json error dict
 	500		-> return json error dict

+## Authorization system

+The authorization system is there to limit access on the Raconteur system.
+It's represented in a few ways:
+- Limiting access to OPerations / URLs and throwing a 401 error
+- Conditionally displaying links / html fragments only if the user is authorized to see it

+Resource.py defines 8 standard operations on a resource, and they can all be generally classified as read or write operations.
+A certain resource can be readable by everyone or only specific groups, as well as writable.
+The exact logic for deciding authentication this depends on the resource.

+The key to this is the function ResourceStrategy.allowed(op, instance) op is the current operation being tested instance refers to the specific instance of a resource, as most ops act on an instance.
+If the op does not act on instances (e.g. list, new), it is not needed.
+The user is automatically read from the flask.g object that keeps the current session. allowed() will automaticalyl throw a ResourceError if the user is not allowed.

+For templates, there is the macro called IS_ALLOWED() which works in a very similar way but doesn't throw exceptions and instead just outputs what's inside the macro if allowed, otherwise not.

+Access to resources are normally given to groups.
+A group is a list of users, where there are "members" and "masters".
+By default, members will have read access, masters have write access, and non-members no access.
+Each resource has a special "group" which is the creator group, which normally means the user who created the resource, if this is a field existing in the resource.

+Some access:
+User.
+Read by all (if system-activated), write by user or admin.
+Group.
+Read by all, write by group master or admin.
+ImageAsset.
+Read by all, write by creator or admin.
+Article.
+Read by those in Readgroup, Write by those in write groups.
+World.
+Read by all, w